12626538/DL02/BLOGPOST.md

 The final node embeddings are aggregated using a global mean pooling layer.

-All convolutional layers use gated-nonlinearities, with SiLU activation function for the type- $0$ features and sigmoid-gated type-$l>0$ features.
+All convolutional layers use gated-nonlinearities, with SiLU activation function for the type- $0$ features and sigmoid-gated type- $l>0$ features.
 The dense layers, if present, use ReLU activation functions and are trained with a dropout of $p=0.1$.
 The final convolutional and final dense layer do not have any activation functions.

 #### Optimization